 Customer support | Live chat, automated chatbot email, phone | Automated chatbot, email |

 HelloFresh stands out as my preferred choice in the realm of meal kits.
-There are several reasons for this.
-The straightforward sign-up process eliminates any initial hassles, and once you dive in, the perfectly measured ingredients ensure minimal food waste, aligning with sustainable cooking practices.
+The straightforward sign-up process eliminates any initial hassle (and doesn’t involve a long quiz), and once your order arrives, the perfectly measured ingredients ensure minimal food waste, aligning with sustainable cooking practices.

 It's no wonder that many echo my sentiments about HelloFresh.
-The wide variety of family-friendly recipes it offers has garnered a large fanbase.
-This diverse selection not only caters to different culinary tastes but has also secured it a proud spot on our Top 10 Best Meal Delivery Services for 2024.
+It’s a big company and the large, affordable menu has garnered a large fanbase.
+It even made it onto our list of the Top 10 Best Meal Delivery Services for 2024 .

 Hungryroot’s menu includes more vegetarian and vegan recipes than HelloFresh offers.
 Thanks to its customizable grocery-store model, Hungryroot stocks up on a wide variety of plant-based proteins and fresh produce that suit any type of vegetarian diet.
 HelloFresh offers around 15 vegetarian dishes each week, which is still a great selection.